cloudmesh-community/hid-sp18-409/notebook.md

 * 2018/03/05 Attended an Online Meeting Staffed by Gregor
 * 2018/03/06 Attended an Online Meeting Staffed by Gregor
 * 2018/03/11 Attended an Online Meeting Staffed by Tyler
+* 2018/03/26 Attended an Online Meeting Staffed by Gregor

 #  Lectures and Logistics